richardforjoejnr/richardforjoejnr/README.md

 architecture: ["Serverless Architecture", "Progressive web applications", "Single page applications"],

-currentProject: "I am doing all things testing for Sky Q, Sky glass, TV apps using lightingjs.io" };
+currentProject: "I am doing all things testing for VoCoVo" };

 <!---
-richardforjoesky/richardforjoesky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+richardforjoejnr/richardforjoejnr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->